hasura/graphql-engine/community/tools/json2graphql/README.md

 - [More features](#more-features)
 - [Credits and related projects](#credits-and-related-projects)

-## Basic example
+## Demo

 ![demo-gif](https://graphql-engine-cdn.hasura.io/assets/json2graphql/j2g.gif)

 In the above GIF, we are importing a schema and data from a JSON database.
-The Hasura GraphQL Engine is running at `https://j2gtest.herokuapp.com` The JSON database (`db.json`) is:
+The Hasura GraphQL Engine is running at `https://j2gtest.herokuapp.com`

+## Quickstart

+1. **Create a JSON file** Create a JSON file, say, `db.json` as:

 ```
 {